SOCIOLOGY AND PUBLIC HEALTH

 What are the things to look for which define treatment as having high quality?

 Developed in 1951, JCAHO provides oversight and quality-control standards for over 21,000 healthcare organizations in the United States.
-It is a nonprofit entity and evaluates addiction treatment centers as well as all other components of healthcare ranging from primary care clinics to surgical centers.
+It is a nonprofit entity that evaluates addiction treatment centers as well as all other components of healthcare.
+JCAHO examines services ranging from primary care clinics to surgical centers.
 This accreditation involves regular site visits by the personnel of JCAHO, auditing of health protocols, and review of all standards and regulations within the treatment center.
 Look for treatment facilities accredited by JCAHO

 CARF is a smaller nonprofit organization, emphasizing primarily addiction treatment rehabilitation centers and other behavioral healthcare.
 It was founded in 1966 and also conducts site visits for clinical centers, emphasizing accountability for best practices in behavioral healthcare.